Frequently Asked Questions on Admissions and the Application Process.

 - How do I find out more about IST Austria?

-The best way is to browse our website, the most up-to-date source for events and institute-related announcements.
+The best way is to browse the main IST Austria website, the most up-to-date source for events and institute-related announcements.

 “Like” our Facebook page, to stay in the loop about IST Austria and the whereabouts of our scientists!